Walter M. Miller Jr.: Career

 Between 1951 and 1957, Miller published over three dozen science fiction short stories, winning a Hugo Award in 1955 for the story "The Darfsteller".
 He also wrote scripts for the television show Captain Video in 1953.

 Late in the 1950s, Miller assembled a novel from three closely related novellas he had published in The Magazine of Fantasy & Science Fiction in 1955, 1956 and 1957.
 The novel, entitled A Canticle for Leibowitz, was published in 1959.
 It is a post-apocalyptic novel revolving around the canonisation of Saint Leibowitz, and is considered a masterpiece of the genre.
 It won the 1961 Hugo Award for Best Novel.

 After the success of A Canticle for Leibowitz, Miller ceased publishing, although several compilations of Miller's earlier stories were issued in the 1960s and 1970s.
-A radio adaptation of A Canticle for Leibowitz was produced by WHA Radio and NPR in 1981 and is available on CD.
+A radio adaptation of A Canticle for Leibowitz was produced by WHA Radio and NPR in 1981.
 A radio adaptation of the first two parts was broadcast in the UK by the BBC in 1992; further details can be found on the BBC Genome Project.